USS Wasp (CV-7): Guadalcanal Campaign

 Meanwhile, a large group of Japanese planes approached from Bougainville to attack the transports off Lunga Point.
 Rear Admiral Richmond K. Turner ordered all transports to get underway and to assume cruising disposition.
 Eldridge was leading a formation of Dauntlesses from VS-71 against Mbangi Island, off Tulagi.
-His rear seat gunner, Aviation Chief Radioman L. A. Powers, assumed the formation of Japanese planes were friendly until six Zeroes bounced the first section with 12 unsuccessful firing passes.
+His rear seat gunner assumed the formation of Japanese planes were friendly until six Zeroes bounced the first section making 12 unsuccessful firing passes.